CodeScop/Oge-Mai-Field-Guide/forestresourcessummary.md

-LAST UPDATED 10 DEC 2020
+LAST UPDATED 31 JAN 2021

 Here are ALL THE THINGS available in the Forest.
 LF is Luciola Forest.
 MT is Mama Tree.
 HuntS1 is Hunt for the Ancients Season 1.
 And for the Expedition...